ujangdoubleday/blog/content/pages/about.md

 ---
-title: "About This Blog"
+title: 'About This Blog'
-slug: "about"
+slug: 'about'
-description: "Learn more about this blog and the technology behind it"
+description: 'Learn more about this blog and the technology behind it'
 ---

 # About This Blog